-The library here at Essex takes responsibility for supporting students in ways they themselves may not be aware of, whether it’s liaising with tutors to procure required materials or editing their reading lists.
+The library here at Essex takes responsibility for supporting students in ways they themselves may not be aware of; liaising with tutors to procure required materials or editing reading lists are two examples.
 Things have changed quite a bit since I was a student and today’s cohort of graduates enjoy a wide range of online material and digital services that weren’t available even 5 years ago.
 Reading lists, books, articles and numerous other resources are now available from any location via a laptop or a mobile phone.
-With the digital landscape evolving so quickly and so many materials being made accessible online it’s crucial that students are encouraged to develop the skill set required to navigate this complex and ever-changing environment.
+With the digital landscape evolving so quickly and so many materials being made accessible online, it’s crucial that students are encouraged to develop the skill set required to navigate this complex and ever-changing environment.

 During our time at Essex we are given the opportunity to meet some of those on the Essex pathways courses and teach them how to make use of the library facilities.
 Our lessons build upon their skills by showing them how to conduct online research and discussing the importance of referencing and carefully evaluating what they find.
 Thanks to our Information Literacy Coordinator, Stephanie, these lessons are always original and packed with interactive quizzes and activities.
 Some of our sessions have even included lego as a way of teaching students about the perils of not citing sources correctly (my personal favourite).
 I felt very privileged as Campus Cat himself decided to attend one of my sessions and found the time to stay around for half an hour before moving on to more important business.
 His presence was nevertheless very much appreciated (and I think the students enjoyed meeting him too).